okta/okta-aws-cli/README.md

 [`AWS_REGION`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html)
 is set in the `.env` file it will be promoted into the okta-aws-cli runtime if it isn't also already set as an ENV VAR.
-This will allow operators making use of an `.env` file have to have proper AWS API behavior in spefific regions, for instance in US govcloud and other non-North America regions.
+This will allow operators making use of an `.env` file to have proper AWS API behavior in spefific regions, for instance in US govcloud and other non-North America regions.

 ### Allowed Web SSO Client